unconed/ShaderGraph.js/README.md

 </script>
 ```

-ShaderGraph auto-loads the scripts from the DOM into variables.
+ShaderGraph can auto-load the scripts from the DOM by ID.
 We build the graph using the provided factory, passing in the pieces of GLSL code:

 ![Example nodes](https://raw.github.com/unconed/ShaderGraph.js/master/misc/nodes.png)